torjc01/CJQ-ClubJudoQuebec/README.md

 ### Installing

+There are some steps that you have to take to

 A step by step series of examples that tell you how to get a development env running

 Say what the step will be